zigomir/rubber_ring/README.md

 ### Helper options

 Each helper need's to specify unique `key`.
 These are holding values in the database.
 Also each helper needs to include `@page` object as their last parameter.
-This object holds all the page's editable content in a hash data structure.
+This object holds all the editable content of the page in a hash data structure.

-#### Already used keys which you must not use
+#### already used keys which you must not use

 - `page_title`